achamberlain999/-DevOps-Course-Starter/.github/pull_request_template.md

 Features added:

--
+- This

 Potential improvements:

+- That

+Submission

+- [ ] Submit to Aptem
--
+- [ ] Finish clicked

-DON'T FORGET TO SUBMIT TO APTEM!